 Lauren Slive: Changing Health Care in Africa, One Suitcase at a Time

 And to think, it all started with a couple of suitcases.

 When Lauren Slive first began her dream to improve health care in Ghana in 2007, she was just a 19-year-old girl dragging as many supplies as she could carry through airport customs.
 But from those humble beginnings sprang Project HEAL, an organization connecting medical supplies and knowledge to hospitals and communities in Northwest Ghana.

-Lauren Slive: Two suitcases have turned into more than 100 tons of medical supplies.
+Lauren Slive: Two suitcases to 100 tons

 The determination of Lauren and her friend, Emma Lawrence, ensured that their dream would grow.
 In that first summer, the group distributed 450 medical kits and informational pamphlets to families and health leaders.
 By the time they graduated in 2009 — with the help of over 50 volunteers along the way— Project HEAL was responsible for a children’s library, a playground and thousands of pounds of first aid materials. (more…)